daamiian/Budget-Portfolio-Tracker/README.md

 Monero Wallet Address: 4AZGD9mLNTm5Ao2AyBA1ep99BGnA4KprdV6g4iNkjPk4CQXhQrN4gChbxaqvBJp4tdTZj3YybySjJMJq2nRkzeqDFdu3PWL

-You can find the monero address QR code as an image in the repository
+(You can find the monero address QR code as an image in this repository)